 Whether it’s CBD oil or milk you’re after, joining our gang (there we go again!) is as simple as trusting your gut and picking the one that shouts out at you first.
-Our selection of goods is a decent starting point if you’re looking to get your hands on either, or to explore what else we have to offer.
+Our selection of CBD oil drops is a decent starting point if you’re looking to get your hands on either, or to explore what else we have to offer.

 Trying CBD oil or hemp milk could be the first step towards leading a more sustainable and happy life.
 It can also slot perfectly into an existing self care routine.
 You might just want to see the pretty pictures on the product pages for now.
 Whatever you’re after in this very moment, we’ve got you.